Diocese of San Marino-Montefeltro: History

-The earliest mention of Montefeltro, as Mona Feretri, is in the diplomas by which first Holy Roman Emperor Charlemagne confirmed the donation of Pepin.
+The earliest mention of Montefeltro, as Montem Feretri, is in the diplomas by which first Holy Roman Emperor Charlemagne confirmed the donation of Pepin.
 In 785 the bishopric was established as Diocese of Montefeltro.

 The first known bishop of Montefeltro was Agatho (826), whose residence was at San Leo.

-Under Bishop Flaminios Dondi (1724) the see was again transferred to San Leo, but later it returned to Pennabilli.
-The historic diocese was a suffragan of the Roman Catholic Archdiocese of Urbino.

-On 22 February 1977, it was renamed as Diocese of San Marino–Montefeltro, having lost territory to the Diocese of Sarsina, and exchanged territory with the Diocese of Rimini.
+Bishop Joannes (1218–1221?) was granted the title of Count by the Emperor Frederick II.